studylab1/SAMR-Enum-Lab/Lab_Setup.md

 ### Active Directory Domain Services Configuration
 - **Domain Functional Level**: Windows Server 2016 or Windows Server 2012 R2, depending on the forest.
 - **Forest Functional Level**: Windows Server 2016 or Windows Server 2012 R2, depending on the forest.
-- **Time syncronization**: host server
+- **Time syncronization**: host server.
-- **DNS service**: The Conditional Forwarders in the DNS service on each domain controller are configured to forward DNS requests to the corresponding DNS server.
-Reverse Lookup Zone contains addresses of the foreign domain controllers to make it possible to resolve their IP addresses for DNS Conditional Forwarders.
+- **DNS service**: The Conditional Forwarders in the DNS service on each domain controller are configured to forward DNS requests to the corresponding DNS server within the lab.
+Reverse Lookup Zone contains addresses of the foreign domain controllers in the lab to make it possible to resolve their IP addresses for DNS Conditional Forwarders.

 ### Data Population with BadBlood